mayaaedlund/styling-in-react/README.md

 # CSS Modules: Scoped and Maintainable Styles
 CSS Modules is almost like normal CSS, except the styles are only accessible in the module if its explicity imported, ensuring their is no global scope issues.
+To use CSS Modules, you typically name your CSS files with a `.module.css` extension

 **Pros**
 - Scoped Styles: Avoids class name collisions.
 - Organized Codbase: Better suited for large project because you can organazie your code more efficiency.
+- Works well with traditional CSS knowledge, so the learning curve is minimal.

 **Cons**
 - Not as lightweight as traditional CSS due to added modularity features.